 There is also a very old graveyard with some fine tombstones, two of which are said to be that of the master mason who constructed the mosque.
 One of them lies at the foot of the grave, the other at the head.
 Both tombstones are very elaborate and, strangely, they have five points on the top but no one knows why.
 This is unusual, as Muslim tombstones are usually rounded on top for women and have one sharp point for men.
 There is a large man-made mound near the mosque, perhaps 25 meters in diameter, known as ‘Us Gandu’.
 No one knows why it was constructed as excavations made several years ago revealed nothing but a heap of sand.
 Near the mosque among the trees is a bathing tank, once used for the temple worshippers.
 Some archaeological relics have been found here, including a stone ‘head’, said to be so big a man could barely reach around it.
 It was reburied somewhere near the mosque.
 A stone image of an animal was found in the early 1940s and was sent Malé, never to be seen again.

 Eboodhoofushi and Oluveli

-Eboodhoofushi and Oluveli are two resort islands now called Niyama Resort.
+Eboodhoofushi and Oluveli are two resort islands now called Niyama Private Islands Maldives.
 They lie at the end of a long reef next to Kudahuvadhoo Kanduolhi.
 Coconuts were harvested from these islands.